chizzletaz/BakeAndBinge/Testing.md

 ## Developer stories:
 ### Admin/site owner:
 **1. As a site owner, I want to promote certain baking tools, in order to increase commission on the sales.**
 - The navbar has a link to the shop page.
 ![shop link image](https://github.com/chizzletaz/BakeAndBinge/blob/master/README/images/shop-link.png)
 - This page has cards with info on baking tools.
 - When the user clicks the ‘buy now’ button, they are redirected to an external page where they can buy the item.
 ![buy now image](https://github.com/chizzletaz/BakeAndBinge/blob/master/README/images/buy-now.png)

--> shop site
 **2. As a site owner, I want to be able to have access to the recipes categories and the option to manage them.**
 - When the site owner logs in as admin, they have an extra link in the navbar to manage categories.
 ![manage categories image](https://github.com/chizzletaz/BakeAndBinge/blob/master/README/images/manage-categories.png)